 Enroll now and get started today!

 When you enroll, you'll have instant access to the course website so that you can introduce yourself and begin exploring the recommended reading.
 Your first set of lectures will be released the moment you enroll.
 Each week, you'll receive a welcome email directing you to your new module, packed with video and written lectures, a discussion forum, and an assignment.
-You'll have full access to the course for one year after your enrollment date, so you can revisit all of the materials at any time.
+You'll have full access to the course for two years after your enrollment date, so you can revisit all of the materials at any time.

 NO-RISK GUARANTEE: If for some reason the class does not meet your needs, cancel any time within the first two weeks for a full refund.